Skip to main content

 Co-Founder and Chief Education Officer

 Martha co-founded The Defensive Line to honor her daughter, Ella, and to bring a message of hope and help to other at-risk young people.
 She is a respected voice in the field of mental health, a popular podcast guest, an inspiring keynote speaker, and the true north of our organization.
+Her leadership has driven partnerships with Dallas ISD, Fort Worth ISD, Clark County SD, Baylor University, and Stanford University, and her speaking engagements include Mental Health America/GD, the Neuroscience Education Institute Congress, and United Healthcare Town Hall.
+She and her husband, Chris, serve as faculty for the American Academy of Pediatrics Echo Program and have appeared on NFL Network, ESPN, and CNN.

 Chris Thomas